nodejs/node/GOVERNANCE.md

 * Commit access to the [nodejs/node][] repository
 * Access to the Node.js continuous integration (CI) jobs

-Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
-Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
+Both Collaborators and non-Collaborators may propose changes to the Node.js source code.
+The mechanism to propose such a change is a GitHub pull request.
+Collaborators are responsible for reviewing and merging (_landing_) pull requests.

-At least two Collaborators must approve a pull request before the pull request lands.
+At least two Collaborators must approve a pull request before the pull request can land.
 (One Collaborator approval is enough if the pull request has been open for more than 7 days.)
 Approving a pull request indicates that the Collaborator accepts responsibility for the change.
 Approval must be from Collaborators who are not authors of the change.

-If one or more Collaborators oppose a proposed change, then the change cannot be accepted unless:

-* Discussions and/or additional changes result in no Collaborators objecting to the change.
-Previously-objecting Collaborators do not necessarily have to sign off on the change, but they should not be opposed to it.
-* The change is escalated to the TSC and the TSC votes to approve the change.
+If a Collaborator opposes a proposed change, then the change cannot land.
+The exception is if the TSC votes to approve the change despite the opposition.
-  This should only happen if disagreements between Collaborators cannot be resolved through discussion.
+Usually, involving the TSC is unnecessary.
+Often, discussions or further changes result in Collaborators removing their opposition.

 See: